ennachite/Ennachite/README.md

 <h1 align="center">Hi 👋, I'm Oussama Ennachite</h1>

-<h3 align="center">Software Engineering Student and DevOps Enthusiast</h3>
+<h3 align="center">Software Engineering Student | DevOps Enthusiast | Software Engineering Intern at NXP Semiconductors</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ennachite&label=Profile%20views&color=e42a28&style=flat" alt="ennachite" /> </p>

+🚀 Passionate about leveraging technology to solve real-world challenges!
+As a recent graduate in web engineering, I constantly seek opportunities to push the boundaries of innovation.
+Currently focusing on signal processing and AI, I am captivated by the fascinating world of data engineering and cloud technologies.

+💡 My ultimate objective?
+Utilizing my skills and knowledge to develop groundbreaking solutions in these cutting-edge fields.
+I am committed to transforming ideas into tangible results, driven by curiosity, and fueled by a strong desire to make a positive impact.

-I'm a recent graduate in web engineering with a passion for using technology to solve real-world problems.
-I'm currently studying signal processing and AI and am particularly interested in data engineering and cloud technologies.
-My goal is to use my skills and knowledge to develop innovative solutions in these fields.
-On my GitHub profile, you'll find a collection of my projects and code samples that showcase my abilities and interests.
+🔍 Curious about my work?
+Head over to my GitHub profile!
+There, you'll discover an impressive collection of projects and code samples that showcase my abilities and interests.
+From web development to Data Science practices, I love exploring various facets of computer science.

--  How to reach me **oussama.ennachite@grenoble-inp.org**
+✉️ Feel free to reach out to me at oussama.ennachite@grenoble-inp.org.
+I'm always excited to connect with fellow enthusiasts, collaborate on exciting projects, and share ideas that can shape the future of technology!

 <br>
 <h2 align="left">Github Stats</h2>